Skip to content

 If the Armenian discourse is centered around the non-existence of enclaves in the 1920s, and the absence of a legal foundation for their existence (although it remains unclear how, in this case, areas of the border with enclaves differ from others, and what precisely is depicted on all maps), then their Azerbaijani opponents focus on the strategic significance of their enclaves in contrast to the Armenian exclave of Artsvashen.
 These narratives are further fueled by intense internal political debate in Armenia and widespread conspiracy theories suggesting that the ceding of the enclaves and villages of Tavush will lead to a national catastrophe.

 In particular, an important highway for Armenia’s connection to Iran (4.5 km) runs through the territory of Kyarki enclave, while the highway to Georgia runs through segments of the territory of “mainland” Azerbaijan in the vicinity of Kheyrimli-Voskepar villages.
 However, the most convenient and sole asphalt road from the Akhinjachay subdistrict of Gedabek district of Azerbaijan towards the district center of Gedabek, in turn, runs through Artsvashen.
 We are referring to approximately 20 Azerbaijani villages (Zamanly, Dyuz-Rasullu, Chay-Rasullu, Arabachi, Isaly, Mutudere, Kasymagaly, Farzaly, Shynykh, etc.) with a population of around 10 thousand people (8,200 as of 2009).
 Until August 1992, they were effectively in a semi-blockade, a crucial factor that prompted the mobilization and active engagement of the residents of these villages in the battles aimed at capturing Artsvashen.
-Given the large size of the Armenian exclave, bypassing it will cause more trouble for Azerbaijani villagers compared to bypassing the Azerbaijani enclave of Kyarki, the only one serving as a passage for the interstate highway.
+Given the large size of the Armenian exclave, bypassing it will cause more trouble for the Azerbaijani villagers compared to bypassing the Azerbaijani enclave of Kyarki, the only one serving as a passage for the interstate highway.
 It is also noteworthy that the North-South highway project is designed to bypass Kyarki.

 Putting aside the scenarios regarding “blocking Armenia’s external communications with enclaves,” it becomes evident that regardless of the slow pace of new roads’ construction, to unblock these areas the Armenian side will have to build around 10 kilometers of bypass routes across different sections, a task that is likely not insurmountable.
 Conversely, reverting to borders with enclaves will create a number of other problems for the residents of these enclaves themselves and the neighboring Armenian population, entailing a significant increase in the costs of border protection for both sides.
 This inconvenience is especially relevant for villages surrounding Artsvashen and partly Yukhari Askipara.

-In Armenian-Azerbaijani discussions on the problems of enclaves and in the exploration of exchange options, the prevailing logic remains that of a zero-sum game, wherein one side’s gain entails an equivalent loss for the other.
+In the Armenian-Azerbaijani discussions on the problems of enclaves and in the exploration of exchange options, the prevailing logic remains that of a zero-sum game, wherein one side’s gain entails an equivalent loss for the other.
 The idea that by regaining control over the enclaves it is possible to “close” the other side’s transportation links with the outside world, or transforming the enclaves into “armed bridgeheads” are based on the presumption that even after the resolution of border issues, the ongoing confrontation will inevitably continue.
 Consequently, delimitation itself turns from an element of conflict resolution into a way of intensifying it, as it seeks to neutralize strategic advantages and weaken the positions of the opposing side.

-As highlighted earlier, gaining control over both Azerbaijani enclaves along with border villages of Ghazakh district, and Artsvashen along with a number of other key areas of Armenian territory in the 1990s was primarily driven by the aspiration to maintain or establish dominance over essential communication pathways and to eliminate heavily penetrated sections of the territory of the opposing side for security considerations.
+As highlighted earlier, gaining control over both Azerbaijani enclaves along with border villages of Ghazakh district, and Artsvashen along with a number of other key areas of the Armenian territory in the 1990s was primarily driven by the aspiration to maintain or establish dominance over essential communication pathways and to eliminate heavily penetrated sections of the territory of the opposing side for security considerations.
 Today, the challenge of communications stands as one of the most important and painful issues in the process of delimitation of the Armenian-Azerbaijani border.
 The formulation of optimal approaches also determines whether these negotiations will facilitate mutual understanding or deepen confrontation in relations between Yerevan and Baku.

 The OSCE recommendations to delimitation commissions include a requirement to retain communication routes for the respective parties that rely on them: